XP-NETWORK/documentation/docs/Multibridge/overview-and-structure.md

 Written in Rust for the XP.NETWORK or any other Substrate parathread, performs the following actions:

-1. Represents the bridge in XP.network
+1. Represents the bridge in XP.network.
-2. Emits events for the validators
+2. Emits events for the validators.
-3. Retrieves & locks XPNET before sending to a target blockchain
+3. Retrieves & locks XPNET before sending to a target blockchain.
-4. Mints & burns wrapped fungible & non-fungible tokens
+4. Mints & burns wrapped fungible & non-fungible tokens.
-5. Collects the validators' signatures
+5. Collects the validators' signatures.
-6. Calculates the BFT threshold
+6. Calculates the BFT threshold.

 ### B. Minter & NFT Smart Contracts

 Written in both Solidity (EVM chains) & Rust (Non-EVM chains), performs the following actions:

-1. Represent the bridge in the target blockchains
+1. Represent the bridge in the target blockchains.
-2. Emits events for the validators
+2. Emits events for the validators.
-3. Retrieves & locks native tokens before sending them to a target blockchain
+3. Retrieves & locks native tokens before sending them to a target blockchain.
-4. Mints & burns wrapped fungible & non-fungible tokens
+4. Mints & burns wrapped fungible & non-fungible tokens.
-5. Collects the validators' signatures
+5. Collects the validators' signatures.
-6. Calculates the BFT threshold
+6. Calculates the BFT threshold.

 ### C. Relay Validators

 Written in TypeScript and accompanied by the node of the bridged chains, they possess the following characteristics:

-1. Represented by valid accounts with private & public keys for each bridged blockchain and relaying logics
+1. Represented by valid accounts with private & public keys for each bridged blockchain and relaying logics.
-2. Listen to the events in the bridged blockchains
+2. Listen to the events in the bridged blockchains.
-3. Sign the relayed transactions and pay the transaction fees in the target blockchain in its native tokens
+3. Sign the relayed transactions and pay the transaction fees in the target blockchain in its native tokens.
 4. Responsible for dynamically adding new blockchains & tokens to the running blockchains.

 ### D. Target blockchain compatibility and dependency injection libraries